-Employers’ Liability insurance is a legal requirement in the UK for many business owners, and not having cover when you should can result in fines of up to £2,500 per day you are not adequately insured.
+Employers’ Liability insurance is a legal requirement in the UK for many business owners, and not having cover when you should, can result in fines of up to £2,500 per day if you are not adequately insured.

 You will need to be insured from the moment you become an employer for a minimum of £5 million.
 However, the level of cover you need will depend on the size of your business.

 An employer can also be fined £1,000 on the spot for failing to produce your insurance certificate when asked by an inspector.

 However, some groups are not subject to the legislation.
 If you are a non-limited company and exclusively employ immediate family members, you are not legally required to have Employers’ Liability insurance.

 Who counts as an immediate family member in Employers Liability Insurance?